ooddle

 How ooddle Helps

 ooddle includes 5-4-3-2-1 as one of the foundational tools in our Mind pillar, with guided versions for high anxiety moments, public settings, and middle of the night use.
 Our notification system can prompt you to practice on calm days so the skill is well rehearsed when you need it most.
+The guided versions include a slow paced narrator who keeps you from rushing, which is the single most common reason the technique fails.

 If anxiety is a recurring part of your life, the Core plan at twenty nine dollars a month gives you personalized grounding routines based on when your anxiety actually spikes, plus guided audio versions for moments when reading instructions is too much.
-Anxiety is hard.
-The right tool, used at the right moment, makes it manageable.
+The system can also pair grounding with breathing practices and self compassion prompts when one tool alone is not enough.